whitneyburton/portfolios/students/1610-back/michael-schutte/michael_mod_two_portfolio.markdown

   challanges and new content for five.

-  * Pahlka Posse: We focused this mod on a project that visualizes important education data T o make schooling information accessible to more people.
+  * Pahlka Posse: We focused this mod on a project that visualizes important education data To make schooling information accessible to more people.
 I played a key role in parsing PDF tables, desisgning the relational database, and seeding this data into a Rails application.

 ------------------